davidadjirackor/Vehicle-Management-System/README.md

 Troubleshooting:
 There is a possiblity you wont be able to access the app after a successful import.
 If that happens:
--Goto the application in Apex and click on <b>Shared Components</b>
+- Goto the application in Apex and click on <b>Shared Components</b>
--Under the Security Section click on Application Access Control -Click on Add User Role Assignment
+- Under the Security Section click on Application Access Control
+- Click on Add User Role Assignment
--A dialog box will open.Enter the user you want to add and checkbox their Role -Click on Create Assignment
+- A dialog box will open.Enter the user you want to add and checkbox their Role
+- Click on Create Assignment
--Go back to the pages section select the Login Page (ususally 9999)  and run it.
+- Go back to the pages section select the Login Page (ususally 9999)  and run it.
--You should be able to login now.
+- You should be able to login now.